-We would appreciate if you could review the information and if you have any questions, please contact us.
+We would appreciate it if you could review the information.
+If you have any questions, please contact us.

-Also we appreciate your support of the mentor teacher as he/she guides our teacher candidate in developing the knowledge and skills necessary to affect student achievement.
+Also we appreciate your support of the mentor teacher as he/she guides our teacher candidate in developing the knowledge and skills necessary to positively affect student achievement.